sauraen/zcamedit/README.md

 #### camroll

 The roll (rotation around its axis) of the camera.
 For technical reasons, bone roll is not used as camera roll.
-(Also it changes whenever you edit the bone anyway, so it'd be kinda a pain.)
+(Also bone roll changes whenever you edit the bone anyway, so it'd be kinda a pain.)
 Positive values turn the image clockwise (turn the camera body counterclockwise).